-2.2 Outsourcing objectives We asked our survey respondents "What are the main objectives for outsourcing?
-Almost 70%, representing the top three objectives, said: "getting access to innovation", "quality improvement" and, the most important one, "cost reduction".
+2.2 Outsourcing objectives

+We asked our survey respondents "What are the main objectives for outsourcing?"
+Almost 70%, representing the top three objectives, said: "getting access to innovation," "quality improvement" and, the most important one, "cost reduction."

-These responses confirm the EBA's position that financial services institutions rely more on outsourcing for access to new technologies (e.g. Cloud services) and for key business processes (e.g. Payments).
+These responses confirm the EBA's position that financial service institutions rely more on outsourcing for access to new technologies (e.g. Cloud services) and for key business processes (e.g. payments).
 This is clear in the heatmap presentation below on the areas of involvement and outsourcing solutions usage.

 Lastly, let's analyze intragroup outsourcing arrangements.
 The leveraging of group synergies is a well-proven way of achieving the aforementioned outsourcing objectives in the financial services industry.
-However, when looking at the statement regarding the similar rules/requirements applied to intragroup counterparts, only 53% fully agree on applying comparable rules to external service providers.
+However, when looking at the statement regarding similar rules/requirements applied to intragroup counterparts, only 53% fully agree on applying comparable rules to external service providers.
+This is often due to the trust between parties, but the EBA clarified that proportionality does not mean that the requirements are inapplicable to intragroup outsourcing.
+2.3.
+Outsourcing guidelines confidence When looking at organizations' confidence in 30% of the respondents feel very confident.